How to Choose the Best BJJ Rash Guard For You

 - Finally, you want to make sure that the colors are correct and not faded or misrepresented – especially if you are wearing a ranked rash guard and want to do your rank color proud.

-Will My bjj Rash Guard Stretch Over Time?
+Will My BJJ Rash Guard Stretch Over Time?

 Quality rash guards won’t stretch over time, as long as they are made from high quality, durable material.